Serenity Now is a place where we complain about whatever is bothering us in the world of pop culture.

 Embracing the future does not mean neglecting and ignoring the past….

-Influential figures like Don Bluth, John Musker and Ron Clements, the men behind The Land Before Time and Aladdin respectively, are basically being told that their talents are no longer needed.
+Influential figures like Don Bluth, John Musker, and Ron Clements, the men behind The Land Before Time and Aladdin respectively, are basically being told that their talents are no longer needed.
 While Clements and Musker have managed to keep working through such recent projects as Moana, they were forced away from their traditional medium in order to stay ‘relevant’.
-(Some hand drawn work was done on the character of Maui and his tattoos however) Should these people be relegated to the dustbins of film history because we don’t “need” their contributions anymore?
-This is like telling an artist not to use pastels anymore because watercolours are the only acceptable form.
+(Some hand-drawn work was done on the character of Maui and his tattoos, however) Should these people be relegated to the dustbins of film history because we don’t “need” their contributions anymore?
+This is like telling an artist not to use pastels anymore because watercolors are the only acceptable form.